 - Nearly three times as many kite kids were considered or treated for ADHD as the pediatric population in general.
 This is concerning because two kite kid characteristics that, on the surface, mimic ADHD traits are: an inability to ignore other stimuli (a common challenge due to more – and smoother – connections in the gifted brain), and having a harder time sitting still – or even, sleeping – than most kids (a psychomotor overexcitability).
 There’s a good chance this started to play out with my rising second-grader, when her preschool teachers questioned if she should stay in preschool for another year rather than move on to kindergarten, even though she sat at the table for students who were ahead academically and didn’t need much assistance.

 - More than eight times as many gifted kids were considered or treated for Asperger’s or autism spectrum disorder.
 I also experienced this one firsthand.
 After one appointment with my son, a child therapist told me Asperger’s, or some type of high-functioning autism, was a strong possibility because: he’s so analytical, has poor eye contact, and struggles to successfully interpret and respond to social cues.
-(For more on this, see my building social smarts and the day I knew articles.)

 - Almost four times as many gifted kids were considered or treated for OCD.
 Intelligence and OCD do seem to be linked.
 Here’s the thing, though: some gifted children are simply idealists or perfectionists.
 In addition, many place high value on rules and order, and when these needs aren’t met, they can become very anxious.
 Sounds like what people refer to as “OCD” or “OCD tendencies,” doesn’t it?
 Well, sometimes it is; in other cases, however, it’s just that pesky “differently wired” component of giftedness.
 (One way to tell with kids who have rituals is how they perceive those routines.
 Apparently, children with OCD or OCPD often know certain behaviors are excessive or unproductive, but they can’t stop doing their nervous habits.
 A kite kid will not only justify in his own mind why the ritual is necessary; he can likely make a compelling case for it to others.)